ansible/ansible/docs/docsite/rst/porting_guide_2.5.rst

 Dynamic includes and attribute inheritance
 ------------------------------------------

-In Ansible 2.4, the concept of dyanmic includes (e.g. ``include_tasks``) vs static imports (e.g. ``import_tasks``) was introduced to alleviate confusion between how ``include`` worked between dynamic and static includes.
-Part of this separation was to define behaviors for how inheritance worked between the two.
+In Ansible version 2.4, the concept of dynamic includes (``include_tasks``) versus static imports (``import_tasks``) was introduced to clearly define the differences in how ``include`` works between dynamic and static includes.

-It was decided that all attributes applied to ia dyanmic ``include_*`` would only apply to the include itself, whereas attributes applied to a static ``import_*`` would be inherited by the tasks within.
+All attributes applied to a dynamic ``include_*`` would only apply to the include itself, while attributes applied to a static ``import_*`` would be inherited by the tasks within.

-In 2.4 the separation was incomplete, and did not meet the expectations of this separation.
-In 2.5, the behaviors have been aligned with the expectations.
+This separation was only partially implemented in Ansible version 2.4.
+As of Ansible version 2.5, this work is complete and the separation now behaves as designed; attributes applied to an ``include_*`` task will not be inherited by the tasks within.

-As such, attributes applied to an ``include_*`` task will not be inherited by the tasks within.
-To achieve a similar outcome to pre-2.5 behaviors, playbooks should make use of explicit application of the attribute on the needed tasks, or using blocks to apply the attribute to many tasks.
-Another option is to use a static ``import_*`` when possible, instead of a dynamic task.
+To achieve an outcome similar to how Ansible worked prior to version 2.5, playbooks should use an explicit application of the attribute on the needed tasks, or use blocks to apply the attribute to many tasks.
+Another option is to use a static ``import_*`` when possible instead of a dynamic task.

 **OLD** In Ansible 2.4: